PaulSD/addon-nut-latest/README.md

-# Home Assistant NUT-Latest add-on repository
+# Home Assistant NUT-Latest Add-on Repository

-This is a Home Assistant add-on repository which provides the [NUT-Latest](nut-latest) add-on.
+This is a Home Assistant Add-on Repository which provides the [NUT-Latest](nut-latest) Add-on.

 See the [NUT-Latest add-on documentation](nut-latest/DOCS.md) for more information.